project-a/mondrian-server/readme.md

 - `logAll`: Set to "true" to enable logging of all mondrian output

 - `locale`: The locale that is used for formatting numbers
-- `currencyCode`: The currency symbol that will be used to display currencies
-- `currencyPlaceholder`: Placeholder for  replacing currency symbols

 API